Are you struggling with writing customer service emails? Discover 6 tips that will help you instantly improve.

 Before you dive deep into the world of customer service emails, here are some basic points on customer service email etiquette that you should follow:

 Keep grammar and spelling in check.

 It will look pretty embarrassing if there are spelling mistakes or incorrect grammar usage in your customer service emails.
-Proper grammar and accurate spellings are an integral part of customer service emails.
+Proper grammar and accurate spelling are an integral part of customer service emails.

 It also shows that you respect your customers.
 Not to mention, understanding your message is also easier when there are no grammatical errors.
 You can provide your agents with grammar-checking tools to ensure that the emails they are writing are free from such mistakes.

 Use standard fonts and formatting.